Words & Photography Terry Hawes

 Sometimes villages only exist down deep country lanes, away from main roads that full shy of a B road rating.
 Why is that I find myself standing in a field as the light of a long June day gradually disintegrates around me.
 A field where the corn crop is still green with innocence, divided only by the lines of a tractors wheel.
 And in that sky a fade is occurring, warm orange to mauve blue - a single white line of jet vapour appearing like a scratch on an almost perfect canvas.
 Yet in this field with its darkening oasis of moving textures many years ago burning flame and metal dominated this tranquility.

-The village of Theberton lies north of Orfordness on the Britain with its coastline defined by the North Sea
+Theberton lies inland to the north of Orfordness on the Suffolk coastline defined by the North Sea